baraa-elhajj/auth-in/README.md

 _A **cool** full-stack authentication system built with **MERN** stack._

 **Auth In** is a production-ready authentication boilerplate designed to simplify secure user management.
-It features JWT-based authentication system + google authentication, protected routes, welcome + reset password emails, and a clean UI.
+It features JWT-based authentication system + Google OAuth authentication, protected routes, welcome + reset password emails, and a responsive, clean UI.

 ---